Year four presented a blazing lineup for MSU jazz residency.

-An astonishing lineup of jazz artists will swing into Michigan to teach, mentor and perform from October to March through the MSUFCU Jazz Artist in Residence program coordinated by the MSU College of Music.
+An astonishing lineup of jazz artists toured Michigan to teach, mentor and perform from October to March through the MSUFCU Jazz Artist in Residence program coordinated by the MSU College of Music.

 The College’s innovative residency program was made possible by a $1 million endowment from the MSU Federal Credit Union.
-Now in it’s fourth year, the program continues to attract high-level talent and serves as a model for jazz studies programs nationwide.
-The 2016-17 program features a blazing lineup of working musicians, educators and composers who draw on the jazz tradition, and includes Russell Malone, Rufus Reid, Anat Cohen and Conrad Herwig.
+Now entering its fifth year, the program continues to attract high-level talent and serves as a model for jazz studies programs nationwide.
+The fourth-year residency for the 2016-17 season featured a blazing lineup of working musicians, educators and composers who draw on the jazz tradition.

 “Jazz is one of America’s greatest artistic treasures,” says James Forger, dean of the MSU College of Music.
 “Thanks to the incredible vision and generosity of the MSU Federal Credit Union, MSU is becoming a center of jazz education, innovation and study that helps ensure that current and future generations can experience this evolving and vibrant art form.”

 Jazz Guitarist Russell Malone was the first of the four scheduled residents, followed by Bassist Rufus Reid, Clarinetist-saxophonist Anat Cohen and Trombonist Conrad Herwig.
 While at MSU, each artist’s weeklong residency included mentoring College of Music students and performing for the campus community, including tours of high schools, art academies and community colleges.
 Jazz residents were accompanied by the College’s premier student jazz ensemble, MSU Jazz Orchestra I, traveling across Michigan thanks to the support and partnership of Dean Trailways.